Dankoy/steamdeck-helpers/README.md

 Contains linux services to run scripts and timer necessary for:

 1) Backup retroarch saves
+2) Backup yuzu saves
-2) Copy roms from custom folders to flat folder used by [EmuDeck](https://www.emudeck.com/) using [copir-py](copir-py) project
+3) Copy roms from custom folders to flat folder used by [EmuDeck](https://www.emudeck.com/) using [copir-py](copir-py) project